• Skip to primary navigation

 Instructions

 • Preheat oven to 375 degrees.
-Place rinsed seeds in a large bowl and add garlic powder, cayenne, Worcestershire sauce, black pepper, sea salt, and melted butter.
+Place clean seeds in a large bowl and add garlic powder, cayenne, Worcestershire sauce, black pepper, sea salt, and melted butter.
+Toss seeds and coat them well.

-• Mix well to coast all the pumpkin seeds and pour in a single layer on a parchment lined baking sheet or roasting pan.
+• Mix well to coat all the seeds and pour in a single layer on a parchment paper lined rimmed baking sheet, cookie sheet, or roasting pan.

-• Roast 375 for 15 minutes, check them, stir and turn them over, roast 5 or more minutes if needed to get an even golden brown color.
+• Roast 375 for 15 minutes, check them, stir and turn them over, roast 5-10 minutes more if needed to get an even golden brown color.

 Notes